sst/guide/_chapters/frontend-workflow.md

 ![Old production deploy is live screenshot](/assets/part2/old-production-deploy-is-live.png)

 And that's it!
-Now you have a automated workflow for building and deploying your Create React App with serverless.
+Now you have an automated workflow for building and deploying your Create React App with serverless.

 ### Cleanup